-Student arrival to first period at any time after 8:30 am will result in a recording of a tardy.
-It is suggested that students arrive at school by their appointed arrival window time to ensure prompt arrival to first period class.
+Student arrival to first period at any time after 8:00 am will result in a recording of a tardy.
+It is suggested that students arrive at school by 7:45 am to ensure prompt arrival to first period class.

-Definition of being "In Attendance"
+Definition of Being "In Attendance"

-To be considered "in attendance" a student must attend two or more class periods except when participating in school-sponsored activities.
+To be considered "in attendance" a student must attend two or more class periods except when participating in school sponsored activities.
 Such activities include, but may not be limited to, field trips, student conventions, music festivals or concerts or similar activities approved by the school.
-Students must be in attendance at school in order to participate in extracurricular events, including but not limited to athletics and prom scheduled on the same day.
+Students must be in attendance at school in order to participate in extracurricular events, including athletics, scheduled on the same day.